Years ago, I remember – vaguely – someone explaining mindful eating to me.

-Today, however, mindful eating is what I live by.
+Today, however, mindful and intuitive eating (which I need to do another post on) is what I live by.

 Honestly, I shudder when I think back at how I used to be with food.
 There was no enjoyment.
 Just the constant game of “how close can I eat to 1200 calories today?”

 Mindful eating has changed my life, and it can change yours too, if you’re open + willing.